lucaong/cubdb/README.md

 ## Acknowledgement

-The file data structure used by `CubDB` is partly inspired by [CouchDB](http://couchdb.apache.org).
-A big thanks goes to the CouchDB maintainers for several articles on the web explaining its design.
+The file data structure used by `CubDB` is inspired by [CouchDB](http://couchdb.apache.org).
+A big thanks goes to the CouchDB maintainers for the readable codebase and extensive documentation.